NEGRO LEAGUES BASEBALL MUSEUM

 • Heart of America Hot Dog Festival - To celebrate the historical connection between our national pastime and the hot dog, the NLBM in partnership with Hy-Vee, Pepsi and Farmland established the festival in 2013 to rave reviews.
 The family-friendly activities include live entertainment, mascots, games, autograph sessions and trivia along with admission to the NLBM.
 The festival annually attracts more than 10,000 hot dog lovers.

-• Salute to the Negro Leagues & Dressed to the Nines - Royals baseball fans annually put on their “Sunday Best” to watch a Royals game.
+• Salute to the Negro Leagues: -The Kansas City Royals and baseball fans annually put on their “Sunday Best” to watch a Royals game.
 The stylish event is now paired with the Royals annual “Salute to the Negro Leagues,” and has easily become the most fashionable day in baseball.

 DID YOU KNOW: The NLBM has hosted various dignitaries including Presidents Bill Clinton and George W. Bush, Maya Angelou, Colin Powell, Walter Cronkite and many more.